Table of Contents

 Some strategies to address this issue include:

 - Exploring modular program structures that allow for separate storage and transmission of core logic and supporting elements.
-PolkaVM supports spliting the program into multiple modules.
+PolkaVM supports splitting the program into multiple modules.

 - Establishing guidelines for optimizing dynamic memory usage within query programs